Osteoarthritis of the Hip

 When pain keeps you from doing what you need to do, medication may help.

-- Oral medications that include acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs; Advil, Aleve) can help ease pain.
+• Oral medications that include acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs, such as Advil and Aleve) can help ease pain.

-- Gel or creams that include NSAID (Voltaren), lidocaine (Aspercreme) and slicylates that can be rubbed on the knee.
+• Gel or creams that include an NSAID (Voltaren), lidocaine (Aspercreme) or slicylates that can be rubbed on the sore area.

-- Steroids (glucocorticoids) can be taken by mouth or injected into the joints.
-The injections provide short-term relief and can be given three to four times a year.
+• Corticosteroids (glucocorticoids), also called "steroids," can be taken by mouth or injected into the joints.
+The injections provide short-term relief and may be given up to three or four times a year.

 Surgical Treatments

-- Hip resurfacing is when the damaged bone and cartilage are removed and replaced with a metal shell.
+• Hip resurfacing involves removing damaged bone and cartilage and replacing them with a shell made of metal.
 The “ball” part of the joint is not removed.
-Instead it is capped with a smooth metal covering.
+Instead it is capped with a smooth, metal covering.

-- Total hip replacement (arthroplasty) is when your doctor removes the damaged hip socket and the head of the femur.
-They are replaced with metal, plastic or ceramic parts.
+• Total hip replacement (arthroplasty) involves the removal of the damaged hip socket and the head of the femur.
+They are replaced with parts made of metal, plastic, ceramic or some combination.

-- Osteotomy is used rarely.
-The bones are cut or shaved down to realign joint.
+• Osteotomy is rarely used.
+In this, the bones are cut or shaved down to realign the joint.

 Diagnosed With Osteoarthritis?